syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 {% endtabs %}

 ## CurrentRow
-The [SfDataGrid.CurrentRow] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CurrentRow) property holds the underlying data of the last selected row in data grid.
+The [SfDataGrid.CurrentRow] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_CurrentRow) property holds the underlying data of the last selected row in the datagrid.

 Get the current row in the `SfDataGrid.SelectionChanged` event by setting the `SfDataGrid.SelectionMode` as Multiple or SingleDeselect.
 If the SelectionMode is Single, the current item and selected item are same.

 ## 	Customizing Selection Appearance
-You can change the selection back color and text color by using [SelectionBackground] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridStyle.html#Syncfusion_Maui_DataGrid_DataGridStyle_SelectionBackground) and [SelectedRowTextColor] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridStyle.html#Syncfusion_Maui_DataGrid_DataGridStyle_SelectedRowTextColor) in `SfDataGrid.DefaultStyle`.
+Change the selection back color and text color by using the  [SelectionBackground] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridStyle.html#Syncfusion_Maui_DataGrid_DataGridStyle_SelectionBackground) and [SelectedRowTextColor] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridStyle.html#Syncfusion_Maui_DataGrid_DataGridStyle_SelectedRowTextColor) in `SfDataGrid.DefaultStyle`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}